phetsims/function-builder/doc/equation-formats.md

 Rules for generating PhET-specific format:

 (1) Adjacent addition and subtraction operations are collapsed, eg: `+ 3 - 2 → x + 1`.
-If they collapses to zero, then the operation are dropped entirely, eg: `* 2 + 3 - 3 → 2x`
+If they collapse to zero, then the operations are dropped entirely, eg: `* 2 + 3 - 3 → 2x`

 (2) Adjacent multiplication operations are collapsed, eg: `* 2 * 3 → 6x`.